 Standard English Bulldog Colors:

-The brindle is the signature look for the English Bulldog.
+The brindle English Bulldog color is the signature style most people think of.
 When you picture a Bully, your mind probably immediately conjures up this traditional coat pattern.
-Brindle Bulldogs have a striped pattern in conjunction with a different colored base.
+Brindle English Bulldogs have a striped pattern in conjunction with a different colored base.
 The brindle will show up as tiger-esque stripes for a unique, defined appearance.

 Seen as a color in clothing and furnishings, fawn is also a popular color for dogs, including the English Bulldog.
 This light tannish yellow color has many different shades, ranging from a pale tan to a deep deer-red.